ElenaBezro/nodejs2022Q4-service/README.md

 ## Running application

+Rename file ".env.example" to ".env"

 ```
 npm start
 ```

-After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.
+App runs on port 4000 by default.
+You can change port in the ".env" file.
+You can open OpenAPI documentation by inserting the contents of "doc/api.yaml" in the editor https://editor.swagger.io/.

 ## Testing